-“Types of Social Media Networking Sites” That’s the first thing that pops into your head when you think about “social media?”
+“Types of Social Media Platform” That’s the first thing that pops into your head when you think about “social media?”

 For us, it’s Facebook.
 This colossus attracts over 1.9 billion people every day.
-However, social networking sites like Facebook only represent one of the various social media platforms.
-We can name at least seven different types of social media, and we’re going to.
+However, social networking sites like Facebook only represent one of the various social media platform.
+We can name at least seven different types of social media platforms, and we’re going to.

 What are they and how can smart marketers and business owners use them to reach a wider audience?
 Let’s find out.